 Keep adequate field notes and records while performing as layout work.
-Make these field notes and records available for the Engineer's review as the work progresses, and furnish copies to the Engineer at the time of completion of the project.
-The Engineer's inspection, checking, or acceptance of the Contractor's field notes or layout work does not relieve the Contractor of his responsibility to achieve the lines, grades, and dimensions shown in the Contract Documents.
+Make these field notes and records available for the Engineer's review as the work progresses, and furnish-copiessubmit to the Engineer at the time of completion of the project, in accordance to 4-

+1. The Engineer's inspection, checking, or acceptance of the Contractor's field notes or layout work does not relieve the Contractor of his responsibility to achieve the lines, grades, and dimensions shown in the Contract Documents.